stat6250-w18/course-questions-wiki/week-01/README.md

 [hello-world Week 1 SAS Recipe]
-- Question (ilankham−stat6250): Is there a way of having SAS print to a different output destination than the log?
+- Question (tchan49−stat6250): What are the two steps invloved in code organization in SAS?